jbellsey/redux-model-utils/README.md

       selectors = {
           location: 'location'
       },
-      // these action codes are not exported; they are private to the model actionCodes = {
+      // action codes are not exported; they are private to the model actionCodes = {
           SET_LOCATION: 'SET_LOCATION'
       },